Hamza-Omran/University-Management-System---2023/README.md

 # University Management System - 2023

+## Academic Context
+This project was developed as part of the "Introduction to Database" course (2023).

 ## Project Overview

 This is a web-based University Management System designed to manage students, lecturers, courses, and their relationships.
 The system provides CRUD (Create, Read, Update, Delete) operations for various entities within a university database.